duoncode/boiler/docs/template.md

 # Template

-Creates a `Engine` object on the fly and sets the root directory to the dir where the passed template resides.
+Creates an `Engine` instance on the fly and sets the root directory to the directory containing the given template.